I’ve Just Found I Have the APOE4 Gene… What does this mean?

 When people discover APOE4, they often look for:

-It’s built on creating an internal environment where the brain can function, repair, and thrive.
+The truth is, cognitive health has to be built on creating an internal environment where the brain can function, repair and thrive!

-This Is Not a Death Sentence, It’s a Window of Opportunity
+This Is Not a LIfe Sentence, It’s a Window of Opportunity

 You have time.